Joseph Estrada: Mayor of Manila (2013–2019)

 In May 2012, Estrada announced his intention to run for Mayor of Manila in the 2013 elections to continue his political career.

 Around noon of May 14, 2013, the day after the conduct of the 2013 Philippine mid-term elections, Estrada and his running-mate and re-electionist Vice Mayor Francisco "Isko" Moreno Domagoso were proclaimed mayor-elect and vice mayor-elect, respectively, by the City Board of Canvassers for the City of Manila.
 When Estrada assumed office on June 30, 2013, the city government coffers were practically bankrupt as his administration inherited as much as in debts.
 During his first term as mayor of Manila, Estrada implemented a city-wide bus ban, truck ban, and revival program especially on Escolta Street.
 In 2015, Estrada declared the city debt-free after instituting various fiscal reforms.

 Originally planning to serve for one term only, he changed his mind and ran for reelection in 2016.
-This time, his running mate was former 4th District Councilor and OIC - City Social Welfare Officer Dr. Honey Lacuna Pangan.
+This time, his running mate was former 4th district councilor and OIC - City Social Welfare Officer Dr. Honey Lacuna.
 Estrada won in a tight race over former Mayor Alfredo Lim by around 2,000 votes, while Lacuna was elected vice mayor as well.

-Estrada best described his accomplishments as Mayor of Manila as having been able to provide the basic needs of Manileños “from womb to tomb.”
+In October 2017, Mayor Estrada joined Davao City Mayor Sara Duterte at the launch of her Tapang at Malasakit (lit.
+'Courage and Compassion') Alliance for the Philippines (TMAP) in Taguig.
+On December 3, 2018, Estrada's Pwersa ng Masang Pilipino partnered with Mayor Duterte's new regional party, the Hugpong ng Pagbabago (HNP), in preparation for the 2019 elections.
+By February 2019, Estrada would also host a Manila rally for Mayor Duterte and the HNP to endorse 13 senatorial candidates allied with the Rodrigo Duterte administration, in spite of the administration's endorsement of Estrada's mayoral rival Lim in the 2019 local election.
+Estrada best described his accomplishments as Mayor of Manila as providing the basic needs of Manileños "from womb to tomb."
 He boasted of comprehensive public services from free hospital and medical care services to all residents of Manila starting from mothers giving birth, free books, uniforms, and health snacks for public school students, all the way to free burial and cremation.